-shall be advanced to the rank of Sheriff's Master Investigator IV effective the first pay period following departmental verification that the employee has completed these requirements.

-Upon advancement from the III to IV, the new salary shall be at the rate equal to two (2) steps higher than that paid on the salary plan/grade for the former position, unless the new salary plan/grade will not support such a rate increase, in which event the new rate shall be at the top step of the new salary plan/grade.
-The effective date of advancements shall coincide with the first day of the pay period.
+- f. have completed all eight (8) of the departmental benchmarks; and - g. have successfully completed an oral examination conducted by the Department, which consists of the presentation to a panel selected by the Department of a major investigation they conducted that demonstrates master level skills; - (1) Unsuccessful candidates shall be permitted to retake the oral examination six (6) months after their most recent attempt. - h. shall be advanced to the rank of Sheriff's Master Investigator IV effective the first pay period following departmental verification that the employee has completed these requirements; - i.
+Upon advancement from the III to IV, the new salary shall be at the rate of five and a half percent (5.5%) equal to two (2) steps higher than that paid on the salary plan/grade for the former position, unless the new salary plan/grade will not support such a rate increase, in which event the new rate shall be at the top of the range step of the new salary plan/grade.
+The effective date of advancements shall coincide with the first day of the pay period. - j.
 Placement on the new wage scale will not alter the employee's anniversary date.
-The intent of this Article is for career advancement and as such the incumbent(s)
+The intent of this Article is for career advancement and as such the incumbent(s) placement on a new wage scale will not alter the employee's anniversary date. - D. PANELS.

-Comment [LCW135]: September 14 TA this paragraph, based on RSA response proposal of September 11.

-placement on a new wage scale will not alter the employee's anniversary date.

-- D. PANELS.
 The panel shall consist of a Captain, Lieutenant, Sergeant and two (2) Sheriff's Master Investigators IV, all of whom shall have substantial experience in major investigations. - E. TRAINING.
 The Department will ensure that the above referenced required core training classes are taught at the Ben Clark Training Center or other suitable training facilities.
 Sheriff's Investigators will be assigned to required core-training courses.
-The Department will make every effort to make such required courses available to employees in a timely manner.
+The Department will make every effort to make such required courses available to employees in a timely manner. - F. QUALIFICATIONS.

-QUALIFICATIONS.
 Applicants must meet the minimum qualifications for the classifications as outlined on the official job description for each position.
 Applicants must also meet all training requirements and P.O.S.T. certification requirements for each position.
 Following reinstatement from dismissal and/or the setting aside/modification of a suspension, no employee shall be awarded service points for the time period of dismissal or suspension for use in subsequent promotional testing processes only.

-E